 J. Post-Closing.
-After closing, the Mortgagee/Servicer's attorney shall submit hard and electronic copies of all closing and supporting documents, including certified copies of all recorded documents, along with a copy of the final title policy to ORCF and OGC.
+After closing, the Mortgagee/Servicer's attorney shall submit hard copies of all closing and supporting documents, including certified copies of all recorded documents, along with a copy of the final title policy to ORCF and OGC.

-As long as the PPC-second mortgage note/Second Mortgage Note is owned by HUD, ORCF's Risk Management Mitigation Branch will compare the Annual Financial Statement submitted by the Borrower to the final HUD-approved base line and 20-year projections.
+As long as the PPC second mortgage note is owned by HUD, ORCF's Risk Management Branch will compare the Annual Financial Statement submitted by the Borrower to the final HUD-approved base line and 20-year projections.
 Significant deviations will be investigated to ensure all income and expenses, reserves and accounts payable are properly accounted for and that surplus cash or residual receipts are accurate.
 Expenses will also be closely examined to ensure no expenses have been incurred related to the PPC as these are disallowed, except as surplus cash or residual receipts distributions per the terms and conditions of the PPC transaction.
 All accounting, legal, and consultant fees must be paid for by the Borrower and not out of project accounts.

 After completion of the financial statement analysis, the AE is required to summarize the analysis in the Integrated Real Estate Management System (iREMS).
-This must be completed annually as long as HUD is the holder of the PPC/Second Mortgage Note.
+This must be completed annually as long as HUD is the holder of the PPC.

-The AE will follow established protocol to ensure filing of accurate financial statements and that required payments are made on the PPC/Second Mortgage Note.
+The AE will follow established protocol to ensure filing of accurate financial statements and that required payments are made on the PPC.